knz/iofmt/README.rst

        libc++ as of G++ 4.8 and Clang++ 3.3, although they are mandated by the ISO C++ standard.
 Although **io::fmt** recognizes the syntax the desired effect will not be obtained unless the underlying C++ library also supports the feature.
+Complain to your C++ library provider if needed.

 .. _C++11: https://en.wikipedia.org/wiki/C++11